How to Find a Trauma Therapist For Your Child

 How to Find the Right Therapist for a Child with PTSD

-As a parent or caregiver, finding the right therapist for your child after they have experienced a traumatic event may feel like an overwhelming process.
+As a parent or caregiver, finding the right therapist for your child after they have experienced a traumatic event may feel overwhelming.
 Fortunately, help is available, and a qualified therapist can make a difference.
-We created this guide to help you find a therapist with the proper training and expertise in effective trauma therapies.
+We created this guide to help you find a therapist with knowledge, training, and experience in providing trauma-focused, evidence-based therapy using trauma-informed care.

 Child Trauma